rpmuller/ePubs/WesternPhilosophy.md

-is a form of the doctrine of the Rights of Man; and his love of freedom is shown in his saying (about children as well as adults) that "there can be nothing more 4feadful than that the actions of a man should be subject to the will of another/' *
+is a form of the doctrine of the Rights of Man; and his love of freedom is shown in his saying (about children as well as adults) that "there can be nothing more 4feadful than that the actions of a man should be subject to the will of another." *

 Kant's early works are more concerned with science than with philosophy.
 After the earthquake of Lisbon he wrote on the theory